chaolongwang/SEEKIN/README.md

 * **Study.onSGVP.PC.coord**   This file contains the top 2 PCs for the study individuals in the SGVP reference ancestry space (`SGVP.RefPC.coord`).
 This file can be prepared using the [LASER](http://csg.sph.umich.edu/chaolong/LASER/) software with either sequence reads or genotypes.

+To generate the above files, you can use our companion pipeline in the folder `./data_pipeline/`.

 ### 6.1.
 SEEKIN-hom: kinship estimation for homogenous samples

 When assuming no population structure, we only need the genotype file of study samples (`Study.10K.vcf.gz`) to estimate kinship using SEEKIN.